N3dal/N3dal/README.md

 ### Hi there 👋

+Welcome to my page!
-my name is Nedal Abdullah and I am Electronic-Communication engineering student passioinate about Computer-Science and Computers in General (Hardware) and (Software).
+I'm Nedal Abdullah  Electronic-Communication engineering student from 🇱🇾 passionate about Computer-Science and Computers in General (Hardware) and (Software).

 - 👯 I’m looking to collaborate on Open-Source Projects.
 - 😄 Pronouns: He/Him.

+## Where to find me